jvandonsel/radio/README.md

 The volume control pot is wired directly to the amplifier board.

 The tuning knob on the Model one is especially nice.
 It's big and is geared way down.
 It originally was connected to a variable capacitor for RF tuning purposes, but here I've connected it to a 10K potentiometer which is monitored by an [MCP3008 10-bit A/D converter](https://www.adafruit.com/product/856) over SPI.

+The power and tuning LEDs on the front panel are driven directly by GPIOs.

 ## OS Configuration
 Since I'm using a Libre Potato board, I chose their version of [Raspbian](https://hub.libre.computer/t/raspbian-11-bullseye-for-libre-computer-boards/82).